Corrections Canada Situational Judgement Test

 Corrections Situational Practice Questions

-Scenario 1: Inmate Agitation during Transport
+Correctional Officer Sample Scenario — Inmate Agitation during Transport

 Situation: While transporting inmates, you encounter an agitated inmate who starts banging on the vehicle’s doors and threatening the staff.